 Knowing Personal Limits

-anxiety, stress, and physical pain, and it helps them fall asleep and get better rest.
+#Medicalcannabis or #CBD can help your child with autism in a number of ways.
+It alleviates anxiety, stress, and physical pain, and it helps them fall asleep and get better rest.
 Even better, CBD has been known to reduce (or even stop) seizures.
-Unlike marijuana, CBD has no psychoactive qualities, so you don’t have to worry about your child getting “high” or facing any other negative side effects.
+Unlike marijuana, CBD has no psychoactive qualities, so you don’t have to worry about your child getting “high” or facing any other negative sideeffects.
 It only has good things to offer your child!

 If you want to learn more about improving your child’s health, contact us about our Care Plan or contact Special Strong about a specialized fitness plan.